Top Things to Do in Slovenia: Adventurous Travel Guide

 Bordered by heavily touristed countries like Italy, Croatia, Hungary and Austria, Slovenia often gets overlooked.
 We were surprised to discover that it is just as beautiful as its neighbors (if not more so!), and we were pleased to find that unlike its neighbors it is not yet saturated with selfie sticks and tour groups.

-Slovenia has gorgeous rocky beaches like Croatia, it has mountains and world class whitewater rafting like in Northern Italy.
+The Slovenian seaside has gorgeous rocky beaches like Croatia, it has mountains and world class whitewater rafting like in Northern Italy.
 The country has marvelous lakes to explore in the summer and epic skiing in the winter like Austria.
 And it has cute little villages to discover like Hungary.

 If Slovenia isn’t on your radar, it definitely should be!

 Slovenia has 4 distinct seasons, each with its own charm and appeal:

 Spring is perfect hiking weather and you'll see flowers in bloom.

 Summer is hot and perfect for relaxing whitewater kayaking in Bovec or taking a dip in Lake Bled.

 Fall in this part of Europe is stunning with colorful foliage and crisp air.

 Winter is great for exploring cozy towns, enjoying Christmas markets and skiing at affordable resorts.